1. What is blue light?

 Since our eyes are unable to block it, it makes prevention difficult.
 Especially considering all of the sources that we are exposed to everyday.
 Prolonged exposure could be cause of retinal damage and lead to macular degeneration – which can lead to vision loss.

 5. It contributes to digital eye strain.

 Nearly 70% of adults who use media devices regularly have experienced some symptoms of digital eyestrain.
 Digital eyestrain is a medical condition with serious symptoms that can affect learning and work productivity.
 Symptoms include blurry vision, difficulty focusing, dry and irritated eyes, headaches and neck and back pain.
 Digital eyestrain has overtaken carpal-tunnel syndrome as the #1 computer related complaint.

 Research has shown that lenses that block blue light increase contrast significantly.
 If you spend more than 7 hours a day in front of any media device, computer glasses with yellow-tinted lenses may increase your comfort and reduce damage to your eyes.

 6. Not all blue light is bad.

-Blue light does have benefits, so it should not be avoided altogether.
+It does have benefits, so it should not be avoided altogether.
 The bright high-energy light has been shown to boost alertness and elevate the mood, as well as helping memory and cognitive functions.
-Another benefit of blue light is that it helps regulate the circadian rhythm, which is the body’s natural sleep and wake cycles.
+Another benefit is that it helps regulate the circadian rhythm, which is the body’s natural sleep and wake cycles.
 So getting some blue light during the day help to maintain a healthy balance.
 On the other hand, you should avoid looking at bright screens 1 – 2 hours before bed to help get a full night of rest.